rtrouton/pbj/README.md

-# pbj
+# pb&j
-Peanut butter and jelly images
+Peanut butter and jelly images for use with the Penn State MacAdmins "Take Vacations Using this One Weird Trick - DOCUMENTATION!" session